Jayhawks center Azubuike (ankle) out indefinitely

 Azubuike landed awkwardly after attempting to block a floater by Wofford's Nathan Hoover midway through the first half.
 He went down on the court, grabbing his right ankle in pain.

-Azubuike was averaging 15 points and 6.5 rebounds for No. 2 Kansas.
+Azubuike was averaging 15 points and 6.5 rebounds for Kansas.
 He also has 1.7 blocks per game.

+Self said that Marcus Garrett will start at the 4 position with Azubuike out.

 Before the Big 12 season starts on Jan.
 2, the Jayhawks will play New Mexico State on Saturday, No. 21 Villanova on Dec.
 15, South Dakota on Dec.
 18, No. 20 Arizona State on Dec.
 22 and Eastern Michigan on Dec.
 29.